-Here at Insight Gloucestershire we are able to offer anyone with sight loss, IT training on anything from an iPad, Android phone or tablet or Windows PC.
+Here at Insight Gloucestershire, we can offer IT training to people with sight loss, on devices such as: an iPad, Android phone or tablet or Windows PC.

-With our computer suite, specifically equipped for users with a visual impairment, you can be shown how to use your Windows computer.
-E-mails, internet, word processing or online shopping.
+Our computer suite is specifically equipped for users with a visual impairment, so we can show you how to use your Windows computer, send emails, access the internet, or order your shopping online.
 It’s all possible!

-Our informal computer training sessions are held twice a week through the regular school terms and are always a good interactive way to learn.
+Our informal computer training sessions are held twice a week during regular school terms and are a good, interactive way to learn.

 We offer support and training on both Android and Apple products by appointment, so if you are looking to stay in touch with the world on the go, you can!

-For more information on anything related to our IT training please call The Insight Helpline on 01242 22 11 70.
+For more information on anything related to our IT training, call The Insight Helpline on 01242 22 11 70.

-You can learn more about our IT training by watching the video below featuring some of our learners and Emma who is our computer trainer.
+You can learn more about our IT training by watching the video below featuring some of our learners and our computer trainer, Emma.

 Bev is registered severely sight impaired with bi lateral macular dystrophy.

 Recently Bev has benefited from attending Insight’s computer classes, with her children growing up and some having even flown the nest, she was finding being at home unfulfilling.
 It was time to find a job.
 Bev realised that after 27 yrs of not working and having never really used a computer with much success (and saying she never would try again!) the first step back to work was to learn how to tame a computer.